Marim99/laravel-blog/README.md

 ### Features

-- Add new posts: Users can create new blog posts and publish them to the site.
+- Add new posts: Users can create new blog posts and publish them to the site (Each user has limited number of posts).

 - Edit posts: Users can edit and update existing blog posts.